The Art of Figurative Ceramics: A Live Online Journey into Sculpture with Cristina Córdova & Masters in the Field

 (4:00 PM –7:00 PM EST) VIA ZOOM

-Explore her approach to surface treatments for figurative sculpture
++ In this class, Cristina Córdova will share her approach to exploring and testing a wide range of surface treatments for figurative sculpture

-Learn how to design figurative test tiles for experimentation
++ Learn how to design sculptural figurative test tiles for experimentation

-Discover how firing speeds affect results and how to use post-firing interventions
++ Discover how firing speeds affect results and how to use post-firing interventions to further enrich surfaces.

 (11:00 AM –1:00 PM EST)